MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

     Here is where you work to cause the activity that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

     > [!TIP]
     > Using breakpoints is a common approach to pause code execution at the event of interest.
 Unique to TTD, you can set a breakpoint and travel back in time until that breakpoint is hit after the trace has been recorded.
-The ability to later determine the best breakpoint, after the code has executed, enables addtional debugging workflows.
+The ability to later determine the best breakpoint, after the code has executed, enables additional debugging workflows.
 For an example of using a breakpoint in the past, see [Time Travel Debugging - Sample App Walkthrough](time-travel-debugging-walkthrough.md).
     >

 7. Once your recording is complete, close your app or hit **Stop and debug** – This will kill the associated process.